BASS_ATTRIB_NORAMP attribute

 Remarks

-Ramping-in is skipped when a channel's sample data begins at a low level (so will not produce a click sound).
+Ramping-in is skipped when a channel's sample data begins at a low level (below -42dB), and ramping-out is skipped when a channel is muted.
 Ramping-out requires data in the channel's playback buffer, so it generally does not apply when buffering has been disabled via the BASS_ATTRIB_BUFFER option unless the channel is a "push" stream or BASS_ChannelUpdate is used to pre-buffer some data.

 See also